 January is a great month to visit New York as hotel rates are low and the shops are full of sales bargains.
 You may also see a crisp dusting of snow.
 Stay at a stylish boutique hotel or one of these affordable midtown hotels.
 Or head to Chicago for a chilly-but-fun short break.

 America has amazing skiing, particularly in Colorado and Wyoming where the snow is unusually dry, resulting in deep powder that stays fresh for days on end.
 Best resorts include good-value Breckenridge and, for a Wild West feel, Crested Butte.

 For a burst of winter sunshine, head to the desert – head to the bright lights of Las Vegas, experience the thrill of a helicopter tour over the Grand Canyon and overnight at the Grand Canyon Ranch Resort.

 Caribbean holidays in January

-The Caribbean is great for beach holidays in January: the weather is sublime and after the peak season of Christmas and New Year, prices are reasonable.
+The Caribbean is one of the best holiday destinations in January, particularly if you love beaches: the weather is sublime and after the peak season of Christmas and New Year, prices are reasonable.
 We particularly like Barbados for glitzy restaurants and social buzz, and great hotels including the adult-only The House.
 In Antigua, check out the all-inclusive Verandah Resort & Spa.

 The Cayman Islands, Tobago and Jamaica all combine great beaches with interesting things to do.
 The Caymans are particularly good for diving.
 Jamaica has lots of cultural and natural sights, while Tobago has a lovely small-town laid back atmosphere.
 Grenada is a wonderful, under-rated island: we like the Calabash Hotel and Laluna.